How to Teach

 Simply select the stage of education that applies to you, and you’ll not only discover tips for teaching but also a list of suggested resources, activities, and projects—complete with links—to help you on your journey.
 Are you ready to explore this month’s focus?

 Many of us grew up learning history in a traditional way: learn facts, memorize dates, spout it all out on a test, then move on.
 But if you talk to those who truly love history, you’ll find that they went a little further, engaging with the subject in a deeper manner.
-Here are some ways you can move beyond the traditional, textbook method of teaching ancient history and truly bring it to life for your children—and maybe even for yourself!

 Math, language arts, and history tend to take priority in many homeschool curricula.
 Subjects like art and science can be messy and time-consuming.
 Or it can be tempting to reduce science to reading from a textbook and answering questions.
 But to really bring science to life for your children, they need to do science.
-Here are some ways to make science happen with your elementary student in your busy school days.

 Biology is an interesting branch of science that lends itself to field trips and hands-on projects; but for many homeschoolers, especially those who didn’t like biology themselves, teaching it can be a daunting task.
-Here are some tips and ideas to make teaching biology easier and more fun.

 Stages of Education